 FM 4450, "Approval Standard for Class 1 Insulated Steel Deck Roofs," and FM 4470, "Approval Standard for Class 1 Roof Covers," are two recognized laboratory test methods for determining the wind-uplift resistances of roof assemblies.
 FM 4450 and FM 4470 are the basis of FM's 1-60, 1-90, 1-120, etc., approvals.
-For example, a Class 1-60 design resists a 60 lb/ft2 (2.88 kPa) uplift pressure for one minute without loss of pressure.
+For example, a Class 1-60 design resists a 60 lb/ft2 uplift pressure for one minute without loss of pressure.

-Dow has a PMR system rated FM 1-90 that adheres STYROFOAM[TM] Brand Extruded Polystyrene Foam Insulation to a BUR assembly with asphalt.
+DuPont has a PMR system rated FM 1-90 that adheres StyrofoamTM Brand extruded polystyrene insulation to a BUR roof assembly with asphalt.
 This system can be used on both steel and concrete roof decks.
 Loose-laid single-ply roof membranes with ballast are not listed in the FM approval guide since there are not methods to test these systems for wind uplift.
 Loose-laid systems can be "accepted" by FM if the assembly is ballasted in accordance with FM Loss Prevention Guide 1-29 and reviewed by the local FM engineering office.